wicked-rainman/DAPL/src/INSTALL.md

        export GASN_PORT
        GCOUNTRY_PORT=32483
        export GCOUNTRY_PORT
-       GHISTORY_PORT=32485
+       GRDNS_PORT=32485
+       export GRDNS_PORT
        GSERVER= IP address for the server
+       export GSERVER

-8. If this is a server install, use systemctl to install gasnd.service, gdnsd.service, grdnsd.service and
+8. If this is a server install, use systemctl to install gasnd.service, gdnsd.service, grdnsd.service and gcountryd.service

 8. Create any programs in $HOME/DAPL/progs